-We're already seeing restricted tickets.
-Garth Brooks used restricted tickets for his several of his performances.
-Fans who gave their tickets to family or friends still had to escort them to the venue doors.
-And a ticketholder who couldn't attend could not easily sell or even give away his tickets.
+With restricted tickets, fans who give their tickets to family or friends have to escort them to the venue doors.
+And a ticketholder who cannot attend cannot easily sell or even give away his tickets.

 We've attached a page from Ticketmaster's website that explains the inconvenient restrictions imposed on fans who must buy Credit Card Entry tickets.